Whether you’re just starting to play Badminton or you’re a regular player, there are 4 basic Badminton shots you must learn how to play.

 2. Drop shot-

-The drop shot is a shot that is played in the downward direction into the opponent’s side of the court.
+The drop shot is a shot made in the downward direction into the opponent’s side of the court.

 The purpose of the drop shot is to get the opponent to move around the court and also to put a certain amount of pressure on him/her.